Who’s Still Alive From the Classic Series ‘Lassie’ and Where You Can Find the Show?

 Timmy Martin

 Provost played Timmy, Lassie’s most popular best friend.
-Born on March 12, 1950, he started acting when he was only two years old.
-While Provost mainly quit acting when he got older — his most recent role is in a 2013 film called Susie’s Hope —he looks back on his acting career fondly, and calls them the best home movies he could ever ask for.
-He has been married to his second wife Laurie Jacobson, with whom he has two children, since 1999.
+Born on March 12, 1950, he began acting at the age of two.
+While Provost mainly quit acting when he got older — his most recent role is in a 2013 film called Susie’s Hope — he looks back on his acting career fondly, according to Parade Magazine, and calls them the best home movies he could ever ask for.
+He has been married to his wife, Laurie Jacobson, with whom he has two children, since 1999.
 Jacobson is an author, so they often collaborate on projects together, such as Provost’s 2007 memoir, Timmy’s in the Well: The Jon Provost Story.
 He continues to attend conventions to pay tribute to his most famous role.

 Ruth Martin

-Lockhart may not have been Timmy’s original mother, but she is the one that most people remember best and prefer.
+Lockhart may not have been Timmy’s original mother, but she is the one that most people remember best.
 Born on June 25, 1925, Lockhart also made her career debut as a child.
-After starring in Lassie, she went on to play Dr. Maureen Robinson in Lost in Spaceas well as another doctor, Dr. Janet Craig, on Petticoat Junction; afterwards, she continued to work, guest starring in sitcoms and appearing as Maria on General Hospital.
+After starring in Lassie, she went on to play Dr. Maureen Robinson in Lost in Space, as well as another doctor, Dr. Janet Craig, on Petticoat Junction, She continued to work, guest starring in sitcoms and appearing as Maria on General Hospital.

 In 2021, she voiced June, aka the Voice of Alpha Control in the Lost in Space reboot.
-She’s now 99 years old and enjoying a well-deserved retirement.
+She recently turned 100 years old and enjoying a well-deserved retirement shares PEOPLE.
 She has been married twice and has two children, with her daughter Anne following in her footsteps with an acting career.

 Now, let’s pay tribute to some of the stars that we lost too soon from Lassie.